ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

       Pressing an arrow key causes the turtle to move a short distance and then stop.
       This behaviour ensures a robot doesn't continue carrying on an instruction if, for example, the operator loses connection to the robot.

 #.
+(Optional) List the active nodes, topics, services, and actions.
+   This will help you verify what is currently running and available.

-(Optional) In a new terminal, source ROS again and inspect the running system:
+   In a new terminal, source ROS again, then run:

    .. code-block:: console